MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/authenticate-dot-net-framework.md

 ## .NET Framework versions

 Use .NET Framework version 4.6.2 or higher when you create client applications.
 Only applications using Transport Level Security (TLS) 1.2 or better security can connect.
-TLS 1.2 is not the default protocol used by .NET Framework 4.5.2, but it is in .NET Framework 4.6.2.

 > [!NOTE]
 > **Known Issue with Visual Studio 2015**